S̵y̷s̶t̵e̶m̴ ̷E̸r̷r̷o̵r̵ (LitRPG Reincarnation ft. Copious Amounts of Blue Boxes)

 - 1Royal Road★★★★★ 5.0This is it, this is the peak of Royal Road.
 The utmost pinnacle any story could dream of reaching.
 This is a story ENTIRELY made up of system messages, status updates, and anything else that fits into a table.
 Despite the popularity of the LitRPG genre, a story from a system's point of view hasn't really existed, until now, so I'm going to buckle up and expect the unexpected.

-Anyway, this is defintiely a thumbs up for me, and will now be on my list to recommend to hardcore fans and noobs alike. - MeowseRoyal Road★★★★★ 5.0A novel written entirely in text boxes, from the perspective of an isekai'd system controlling the game, though not the actions, of an isekai'd player.
+Also, creating this must take forever, the constant formatting would definately get on my nerves, so I have to offer commendation to the author for all this extra work. - MeowseRoyal Road★★★★★ 5.0A novel written entirely in text boxes, from the perspective of an isekai'd system controlling the game, though not the actions, of an isekai'd player.
 Not Your Typical LitRPG.

 But very fun!
 I'm really looking forward to seeing where the author is taking this.
 I'm pretty hecking far in, and it's just been getting better with time.
 I also really like that.
 I can't see where it's obviously going, that the author has kept it complex enough that I'm still not entirely clear what sub-genre of isekai LitRPG I'm reading!
 Is it a classic progression fantasy?
 An intro-to-the-apocalypse?
 An [I can't tell you because it might be a spoiler if I'm right]?